EdgarQuinones/Osprey-Security-Club/README.md

 ## Future Goals

-[The goal now is to keep learning to get a Jr position at a SOC company.
+[The goal now is to keep learning to get a junior position at a SOC company.
 I will keep learning, doing competitions, and making projects as Cyber Security is something I very much enjoy working on.]